 Donald Trump ethics, as shown habitually, demands total loyalty to himself to the exclusion of respect for truth, honesty, or constitutional limitations.

 Can this behavior possibly be represented as Christian ethics?
 The answer is NO if you believe the Ten Commandments should be observed and sin should be avoided.

 The essence of the Judeo-Christian concept of sin is self-centeredness to the extent of putting oneself above God’s expectations.
 The Ten Commandments summarize God’s expectations in two categories: “loving God,” as defined in commandments 1-4; and “loving others,” as specified in commandments 5-10.
 It is the second category that underlies Christian ethics.
-Specifics of expected behaviors includes honoring parents and a series of things not to do – lying, stealing, committing adultery, and coveting what doesn’t belong to you.
+Specifics of expected behaviors include honoring parents and a series of things not to do – lying, stealing, committing adultery, and coveting what doesn’t belong to you.

-Donald Trump ethics violates commandments about lying and coveting every day.
+Donald Trump ethics violate commandments about lying and coveting every day.
 The prominence of self-centeredness in treatment of his staff, cabinet, congress, and the press poisons everything that his political supporters hope to achieve.

 How can evangelical leaders and Republicans who call themselves Christians justify support, tolerance, or even indifference to the poison of Trump ethics?
-Attacks on the critics who point to the evils of Trump behavior are not acceptable, for they focus on the splinter in the eyes of critics while ignoring the 2×4 plank in the eyes of defenders.
+Attacks on the critics of Trump behavior are not acceptable, for they focus on the splinter in the eyes of critics while ignoring the 2×4 plank in the eyes of defenders.
 Evangelical leaders who tolerate or support Trump behavior are truly blind leaders who expect Christians to follow them into a chasm that anyone with normal sight would avoid.